TV or Movie “Development” and “Marketing” Fraud

-Do you have an idea for a new televisions show or movie?
-Beware of a company claiming it can help “develop” or market your concept for sale or license to the TV networks or movie studios.
+Do you have an idea for a new television show or movie?
+Beware of a company claiming it can help “develop” or market your concept or script for sale or license to the TV networks or movie studios.
 Any company implying it has certain ties to the TV networks or movie studios could be a fraud.
 You may get scammed out of money without gaining in return any chance of actual success.

 What happens if you have already paid money to a phony “idea development” and “marketing” company?